-Subtask 1.10 Subawards and Agreements with Site Hosts
+Subtask 1.10 Obtain and Execute Subawards and Agreements with Site Hosts

-The goals of this subtask are to: (1) procure subawards and site host agreements, as applicable, required to carry out the tasks under this Agreement; and (2) ensure that the subawards are consistent with the terms and conditions of this Agreement and the Recipient's own procurement and contracting policies and procedures.
+The goals of this subtask are to: (1) ensure quality products and to execute subawards and site host agreements, as applicable, required to carry out the tasks under this Agreement; and (2) ensure that the subawards are consistent with the terms and conditions of this Agreement and the Recipient's own procurement and contracting policies and procedures.

-- Execute, manage and coordinate subrecipients activities in accordance with the requirements of this Agreement. - Execute and manage site host agreements and ensure the right to use the project site throughout the term of the Agreement, as applicable.
-A site host is not required if the Recipient is the site host. - Notify the CEC in writing immediately, but no later than five calendar days, if there is a reasonable likelihood the project site cannot be acquired or can no longer be used for the project. - Incorporate this Agreement by reference into each subaward. - Include any required Energy Commission flow-down provisions in each subaward, in addition to a statement that the terms of this Agreement will prevail if they conflict with the subaward terms. - If requested by the CAM, submit a draft of each Subaward and any site host agreement required to conduct the work under this Agreement. - If requested by the CAM, submit a final copy of each executed subaward and any site host agreement. - Notify and receive written approval from the CAM prior to adding any new subrecipient (see the terms regarding of subrecipient additions in the terms and conditions).
+- Establish and implement a standardized agreement template or a process for negotiating and executing individual agreements with site hosts.
+The Recipient may utilize a streamlined approach for site host agreements where applicable, such as standardized agreements for common site types (e.g., residential, commercial) or utilizing existing agreements with property owners or managers. - Execute and manage subawards and coordinate subrecipient activities in accordance with the requirements of this Agreement. - Execute and manage site host agreements and ensure the right to use the project site throughout the term of the Agreement, as applicable.
+A site host agreement is not required if the Recipient is the site host. - Notify the CEC in writing immediately, but no later than five calendar days, if there is a reasonable likelihood that the minimum number of project sites cannot be acquired or can no longer be used for the project. - Incorporate this Agreement by reference into each subaward. - Include any required Energy Commission flow-down provisions in each subaward, in addition to a statement that the terms of this Agreement will prevail if they conflict with the subaward terms. - Submit a letter to the CAM describing the subawards and any site host agreement needed or stating that no subawards or site host agreements are required. - If requested by the CAM, submit a draft of each Subaward and any site host agreement required to conduct the work under this Agreement for the CAM to review. - If requested by the CAM, submit a final copy of each executed subaward and any site host agreement. - Notify and receive written approval from the CAM prior to adding any new subrecipient (see the terms regarding of subrecipient additions in the terms and conditions).